Notes on Scala for Java Programmers

 zero?)

-Further extend the expression Tree
+Further extend the expression Tree program developed in the previous

 exercise as described below.

-Develop a new function simplify
+Develop a new function simplify that takes an extended

-, simplifies it by
+expression Tree, simplifies it by

 evaluating all subexpressions involving only constants (i.e.,

-not evaluating variables), and returns the new expression Tree
+not evaluating variables), and returns the new expression Tree.

 For example: